SachinMNair/WDIO-local-sample/README.md

 ## Points to be checked.

+- Check whether the website is loading or not before the session ends <br>
-- Check the time it takes for the website to load completely<br>
+- If the website loads, check the time it took to load <br>
-- Check the local console logs, it would throw the timeout error
+- Check the local console logs to see if there is any timeout error received